Wigbert Fehse

 Wigbert Fehse (born 4 December 1937 in Berlin) is a German engineer and researcher in the area of automatic space navigation, guidance, control and docking/berthing.

 Biography

-Fehse studied mechanics and aircraft guidance, navigation and control at the Technical University of Berlin (Germany), where he received his master's degree in 1965.
-In 1972, the doctor's degree (summa cum laude) has been conferred on him by the Aerospace Institute of the Technical University of Berlin for his research and thesis on hydrostatic bearings as frictionless suspension in navigation instruments.
+Fehse studied mechanics and aircraft guidance, navigation and control at the Technische Universität Berlin (Germany), where he received his Diplom in 1965.
+In 1972, the doctor's degree (summa cum laude) has been conferred on him by the Aerospace Institute of Technische Universität Berlin for his research and thesis on hydrostatic bearings as frictionless suspension in navigation instruments.

 In addition, in 1965 through 1973, he was responsible for the development of inertial navigation sensors and gyrostabilizers for satellites at Teldix (now Rockwell Collins, Inc.) in Heidelberg (Germany).